REVOLT N REIGN Terms & GLOSSARY

 V

 Occurs during the End Phase.
-If multiple conditions are met simultaneously, the active player wins.
+If multiple conditions are met simultaneously, the Active Player wins.

-Victory Conditions
+Victory Type

 Z